couture20/SNHU/index.md

 [Cthulhu Has Risin NFT](https://cthulhuhasrisin.com/)

 ### VBA code for report generating

 Below is a brief example snippet of VBA code that I created that interacts with the comapnies SQL Database.
 The purpose of it, was to parse and format a users data input for a SQL pass through query and then output the data in a user friendly readable table.
 I created it roughly a year ago with the purpose of minimizing labor intesive data collection through ineffcient company web applications.
 After creatin gthis report I was able to reduce several hours of dataminning and report generating, down to just a few minutes.
-For purposes of company proprietary information, pieces of the code have been either altered or removed in order to protect comapny data.
+I wanted to include this bit of code because it showcases my ability to design and engineer a program that interacts with a database through a program language (VBA) that is utilized through the widely used Microsoft 365 suite.
+For the purposes of company proprietary information, pieces of the code have been either altered or removed in order to protect comapny data.

         Public Sub GssData()